-In this part, candidates have a longer text, for example, a simplified newspaper or magazine article.
-There are five multiple-choice questions with three options, A, B and C.
+- This part tests understanding of the main ideas and some details of longer texts. - In Part 3, candidates have a longer text, for example, a simplified newspaper or magazine article.
+There are five multiple-choice questions with three options each.

-- Candidates should skim the text to find out the topic and general meaning. - Next candidates should read the text more carefully. - They need to look at each question then compare each option with the text before choosing one. - Candidates should check the choice of answer carefully with the text again. - After choosing an answer they should check the other two options and decide why they are wrong.
+- Candidates should skim the text to find out the topic and general meaning. - Next, candidates should read the text more carefully. - Candidates need to look at each question then compare each option with the text before choosing one. - Candidates should check the choice of answer carefully with the text again. - After choosing an answer, candidates should check the other two options and decide why they are wrong.